How to Get Here

 Biography

-Estelle has played in many countries across Europe, Asia, Africa and South America.
-She has been invited to play at festivals such as the Verbier Festival, the Gstaad Menuhin Festival, the Sion Festival, the Festival International de Colmar or the Festival Pablo Casals alongside musical partners such as Gautier Capuçon, Renaud Capuçon, Alexandra Conunova, Raphaëlle Moreau, Tai Murray, Lena Neudauer, Sergey Ostrovsky, Tedi Papavrami, Pierre Génisson, Ralph Manno, Finghin Collins, Anais Crestin, Christian Chamorel, Gaspard Dehaene, François Dumont, François-Frédéric Guy, François Killian, Cédric Pescia or the Quatuor Sine Nomine among many more.
-She has performed at venues including the Victoria Hall, the Fondation Gianadda, the Musée du Louvre, the NCPA in Beijing, the Oriental Art Center in Shanghai, the CCK in Buenos Aires or the Sodre in Montevideo.
+Estelle Revaz performs in numerous countries across Europe, Asia, Africa, and South America.
+She has been invited to festivals such as the Gstaad Menuhin Festival, the Verbier Festival, the Sion Festival, the Colmar International Festival, and the Pablo Casals Festival, collaborating with musical partners including Gautier Capuçon, Renaud Capuçon, Alexandra Conunova, Raphaëlle Moreau, Tai Murray, Lena Neudauer, Sergey Ostrovsky, Tedi Papavrami, Pierre Génisson, Ralph Manno, Dana Ciocarlie, Finghin Collins, Anais Crestin, Christian Chamorel, Gaspard Dehaene, Shani Diluka, François Dumont, François-Frédéric Guy, François Killian, Cédric Pescia, and the Quatuor Sine Nomine, to name but a few.
+She also regularly performs in prestigious venues such as the Victoria Hall in Geneva, the Louvre Museum in Paris, the NCPA in Beijing, the Oriental Art Center in Shanghai, the CCK in Buenos Aires, and the Auditorio del Sodre in Montevideo.

-After starting out in Switzerland, Revaz studied in France at the Conservatoire National Supérieur de Musique et de Danse de Paris (Jérôme Pernoo), and in Germany at the Hochschule für Musik und Tanz Köln (Maria Kliegel).
+After her debut in Switzerland, she trained in France at the CRR de Boulogne-Billancourt (Xavier Gagnepain) and the Conservatoire National Supérieur de Musique et Danse de Paris (Jérôme Pernoo), as well as in Germany at the Hochschule für Musik und Tanz Köln (Maria Kliegel).
+She thus obtained, with the highest honors, a Soloist Master’s degree, a Master’s degree in Contemporary Music Performance, and a Master’s degree in Instrumental Pedagogy.

-Since 2015, Estelle has been a member of the “Forum des 100”, a group of personalities considered to be shaping the future of Switzerland.
+Since 2015, Estelle Revaz has been a member of the ‘Forum des 100,’ which brings together personalities shaping Switzerland’s future.

-Estelle Revaz currently plays a cello built by G. Grancino (1679) and a bow by J. Eury (1825) that have been provided to her by two generous Swiss patrons.
+Estelle Revaz currently plays a G. Grancino cello (1679) and a J. Eury bow (1825), provided to her by generous Swiss patrons.

 Verbier Festival